 Ventrata offers three packages:

-• The Standard plan is $550/month, and tour operators pay 2% transaction fees in this plan.
-It includes all core features but not a dedicated account manager or certain integration options.
+• Standard plan ($550/month with 2% transaction fees): This includes all core features (including inventory management) but not a dedicated account manager or certain integration options.

-• The Premium plan is $2200/month, and tour operators pay 1% transaction fees in this plan.
-This includes everything in the Standard plan plus a dedicated account manager, access to webhooks, and custom payment gateways.
+• Premium plan ($2,200/month with 1% transaction fees): This includes everything in the Standard plan, plus a dedicated account manager, access to webhooks, and custom payment gateways.

 Tour operators can plug in their annual revenue to see which package is recommended for them.